 What is MOSFET?

-How to use MOSFET as a switch?
+How to Use MOSFET as a Switch

-Types of MOSFET
+Understanding Different Types of MOSFETs

 - N-Channel (NMOS) or P-Channel (PMOS)